 I could offer specific examples as to how a lack of focus on each of these levers undermines your production system implementation, but to avoid a major digression, I will simply note that, if your organization is serious about driving a production system approach, your change management model should consider all four of these levers, particularly if you need to change deeply entrenched, counterproductive mindsets and behaviors.

-At Phase 5 Group, we’ve partnered with leading companies to drive a structured and disciplined approach to their production system journey to ensure business impact and sustainability.
+At EON, we’ve partnered with leading companies to drive a structured and disciplined approach to their production system journey to ensure business impact and sustainability.
 The experience gained over a period of years is what led us to develop EON.
 EON helps companies that are committed to a systemic approach to continuous improvement to set and manage strategy, execute improvement projects, implement best practices, and calculate their operational gap to perfect.
 Our leading indicators scorecard provides unparalleled business intelligence in the form of activity- and outcome-based metrics to help our clients to better manage their production system implementation.

 Please contact us to learn more about EON, the world’s first comprehensive continuous improvement management platform.